carmichaelize/carmichaelize.css/README.md

 Techniques have been dropped, mashed, altered and added to by myself to create a more relevant method of showing the browser whose boss.

-It hasn’t of yet been tested on a full website build by myself and may still contain underlying issues and bugs, yet to be addressed.

-Pixels are the primary unit of measurement; I’m looking at including a comprehensive font standardisation sometime in the future.
+I have used a 'rounded' method for setting font sizes here, by default the browser is reset to 10px. (http://css-tricks.com/css-font-size/)

 I created CARMICHAELIZE.CSS because I'm frustrated with having to extend existing resets with the specifics of the way I work.

-Included also, are some common hooking classes I like to use when working with HTML & CSS.
+It hasn’t of yet been tested on a full build by myself and may still contain underlying issues and bugs, yet to be addressed.

 Scott Carmichael - http://www.scottcarmichael.co.uk/